mongodb/docs/source/type-hints.rst

 Client Type Annotation
 ~~~~~~~~~~~~~~~~~~~~~~
-If you forget to add a type annotation for a :py:class`~pymongo.mongo_client.MongoClient` object you may get the following ``mypy`` error:
+If you forget to add a type annotation for a :py:class:`~pymongo.mongo_client.MongoClient` object you may get the following ``mypy`` error:

 .. code-block:: python